martin-brennan/martin-brennan.com/_posts/2015-02-01-highlighting-javascript-keyword-sublime-text-2.md

   - Theme
   - this
 ---

+{% include deprecated.html message="In 2025 I haven't used Sublime Text 2 in years, leaving it up for historical curiosity only." cssclass="deprecated" %}

-I&#8217;ve looked for something like this before but I&#8217;ve only recently found it.
+I’ve looked for something like this before but I’ve only recently found it.
 Sublime Text 2 uses textmate themes which can use regular expressions and scopes to highlight certain keywords that are only relevant in certain languages.
 I got a new theme which I love called [itg.flat](https://github.com/itsthatguy/theme-itg-flat "itg.flat") and while the colors are great, it was lacking a highlight for the `this` keyword in JavaScript, which makes in harder to spot and locate scope issues.

 I found this on a Sublime Text 2 forum post, which highlights the keyword.
 You just need to add this to the `.tmtheme` file for your theme, which will usually be located in `{user}/Library/Application Support/Sublime Text 2/Packages/Theme - Name/` for Mac and `%APPDATA%\Sublime Text 2\Packages\Theme - Name\` in Windows: